MateBoy/knowledge-base/languages/english/beautiful-nouns.md

 ### Limerence
 a state of mind resulting from romantic attraction, characterized by feelings of euphoria, the desire to have one's feelings reciprocated, etc

+### Malapropism
+the mistaken use of a word in place of a similar-sounding one, often with an amusing effect
+*dance a flamingo (instead of flamenco)*

 ### Mondegreen
 a misunderstood or misinterpreted word or phrase resulting from a mishearing of the lyrics of a song
 *1950s: from Lady Mondegreen, a misinterpretation of the phrase 'laid him on the green', from the traditional ballad ‘The Bonny Earl of Murray’*